 Looking for somewhere to celebrate St Patrick’s Day?
-We’ve gathered together our favourite Irish bars in Manchester, plus a few ‘sort-of ‘ Irish pubs like The Lass and The Pev just because we like them.
-(And because everyone’s Irish on St Patrick’s Day after all).
+It’s on Monday 17 March 2025 and to help you plan your festivities, we’ve gathered together our favourite Irish bars in Manchester, plus a few ‘sort-of ‘ Irish pubs like The Lass and The Pev just because we like them.

-They’re all sure to be full of great craic and even better pints of Guinness this Paddy’s Day.
-So go and celebrate your Irish roots (imaginary or not) and wear that big green leprechaun hat with pride.
+These bars are all sure to be full of great craic and even better pints of Guinness this Paddy’s Day.
+So go and celebrate your Irish roots (whether you have any or not) and wear that big green leprechaun hat with pride.

 -